pleiszenburg/bewegung/docs/canvas.rst

         def bar(self, canvas): # a new canvas is generated and passed once per frame return canvas

-Parameters of the ``Video.canvas`` method other than ``canvas``, i.e. the name of the selected backend, are usually forwarded to the underlying library.
-The various backends of ``bewegung`` fill certain parameters with reasonable defaults or fix inconsistencies that may be problematic in the context of generating videos.
+Parameters of the ``Video.canvas`` method other than ``backend``, i.e. the name of the selected backend, are usually forwarded to the underlying library.
+However, the various backends of ``bewegung`` may fill certain parameters with reasonable defaults or fix inconsistencies that can be problematic in the context of generating videos.
 See chapters on individual backends below.

 TODO ``backends`` dict